-Our largest diversified industrial customers include Caterpillar, Komatsu America, National Oilwell Varco, Halliburton Company and various aftermarket distributors including Applied Industrial, BDI Corporation, Kaman Corporation, McMaster Carr and Motion Industries.
+Our largest diversified industrial customers include Caterpillar, Komatsu America, National Oilwell Varco, and various aftermarket distributors including Applied Industrial, BDI Corporation, Kaman Corporation, McMaster Carr and Motion Industries.
 We believe that the diversification of our sales among the various segments of the industrial bearings market reduces our exposure to downturns in any individual market.
 We believe opportunities exist for growth and margin improvement in this market as a result of the introduction of new products, the expansion of aftermarket sales and continued cost reduction.

-· Aerospace and Defense Market (58% of net sales for the fiscal year ended March 29, 2014)
+Aerospace and Defense Market (55% of net sales for the fiscal year ended March 28, 2015)

-We supply bearings for use in commercial, private and military aircraft.
+We supply bearings and precision components for use in commercial, private and military aircraft.
 We supply bearings for many of the commercial aircraft currently operating worldwide and are their primary supplier for many of their product lines.
 This includes military contractors for airplanes, helicopters, missile systems, and satellites.
 Commercial aerospace customers generally require precision products, often of special materials, made to unique designs and specifications.
 Many of our aerospace bearing products are designed and certified during the original development of the aircraft being served, which often makes us the primary bearing supplier for the life of the aircraft.

 We manufacture bearing products used by the U.S. Department of Defense and certain foreign governments for use in fighter jets, troop transports, naval vessels, helicopters, gas turbine engines, armored vehicles, guided weaponry and satellites.
 We manufacture an extensive line of standard products that conform to many domestic military application requirements, as well as customized products designed for unique applications.
-We specialize in the manufacture of high precision ball and roller bearings, commercial ball bearings and metal-to-metal and self-lubricating plain bearings for the defense market.
+We specialize in the manufacture of high precision ball and roller bearings, commercial ball bearings and metal-to-metal, self-lubricating plain bearings and precision components for the defense market.
 Our bearing products are manufactured to conform to U.S. military specifications and are typically custom designed during the original product design phase, which often makes us the sole or primary bearing supplier for the life of the product.
 In addition to products that meet military specifications, these customers often require precision products made of specialized materials to custom designs and specifications.
 Product approval for use on military equipment is often a lengthy process ranging from six months to six years.

-Our largest aerospace and defense customers include Airbus, Boeing, General Electric, Lockheed Martin, Primus International, Snecma Group, U.S. Department of Defense and various aftermarket distributors including Wesco Aircraft, Dixie Aerospace, National Precision Bearing and B/E Aerospace.
-We estimate that over 42% of aerospace net sales are actually used as replacement parts, as bearings are regularly replaced on aircraft in conjunction with routine maintenance procedures.
+Our largest aerospace and defense customers include Airbus, Boeing, General Electric, Safran, Lockheed Martin, U.S. Department of Defense and various aftermarket distributors including Wesco Aircraft, Dixie Aerospace, National Precision Bearing and W.S.
+Wilson Corporation.
 We believe our strong relationships with OEMs help drive our aftermarket sales since a portion of OEM sales are ultimately intended for use as replacement parts.
 We believe that growth and margin expansion in this market will be driven primarily by expanding our international presence, new commercial aircraft introductions, new products, and the refurbishment and maintenance of existing commercial aircraft.

-In fiscal 2014, 3.4% of our net sales were made directly, and we estimate that approximately an additional 18.0% of our net sales were made indirectly, to the U.S. government.
-These indirect net sales include 0.3% from military vehicle business from our diversified industrial customers.
+In fiscal 2015, 3.0% of our net sales were made directly, and we estimate that approximately an additional 16.5% of our net sales were made indirectly, to the U.S. government.
 These contracts or subcontracts may be subject to renegotiation of profit or termination of contracts at the election of the government.
 We, based on experience, believe that no material renegotiations or refunds will be required.
 See Part I, Item 1A.
 "Risk Factors - Future reductions or changes in U.S. government spending could negatively affect our business."